-More generally, any shock that takes away resources from consumers and redistributes them to firms would have the same effect on portfolios as the capital share shocks discussed in this Section.
+More generally, any shock that takes away resources from consumers and redistributes them to firms would have the same effect on portfolios as the capital share shocks discussed in this section.
 The working paper version of this paper shows that a model with output shocks and shocks to government purchases generates the same portfolio as the model with output and capital share shocks.

 Once capital share shocks have been hedged by holding local equity, the remaining output risk can be hedged using the bond portfolio; this is so because output shocks induce terms of trade movements that affect the difference between the returns on Home and Foreign good bonds.
 When S = 1 holds, then a country's net imports equal its net foreign bond income, as can readily seen from the budget constraints (18) and (19).
-For country $H: (P_H/p_F)C_H - qy_H = (q-1)b$.
+For country $H: (P_H/p_F)C_H - qy_H = (q-1)b$ .
 In an efficient equilibrium, a positive shock to Home output always worsens the Home terms of trade (q); when the elasticity of substitution between H and F goods is high, then Home net imports fall, in an efficient equilibrium.
-For low substitution elasticities, by contrast, net imports rise7.
-There exists a threshold value of the substitution elasticity between Home and Foreign goods φ for which net imports are unaffected by output shocks; that threshold is roughly equal to unity-it is given by the value of φ for which the right-hand side the equation that determines b (see (26)) is zero8.
+For low substitution elasticities, by contrast, net imports rise.
+There exists a threshold value of the substitution elasticity between Home and Foreign goods $\phi$ for which net imports are unaffected by output shocks; that threshold is roughly equal to unity-it is given by the value of $\phi$ for which the right-hand side of the equation that determines b (see [26]) is zero.

-b is positive (negative) when a domestic output increase lowers (raises) net imports.
-When φ exceeds the threshold, each country thus goes long in local-good bonds (and short in foreign-good bonds): this ensures that an increase in the local endowment (which lowers the country's terms of trade) triggers a capital loss on the country's bond portfolio, which induces the country to lower its net imports, as prescribed by efficient international risk sharing.
-By contrast, for low values of φ , the country goes short in local good bonds; the terms of trade worsening that results from a positive domestic output shock then leads to a capital gain that allows the country to finance the efficient increase in its net imports.
+The variable b is positive (negative) when a domestic output increase lowers (raises) net imports.
+When $\phi$ exceeds the threshold, each country thus goes long in local-good bonds (and short in foreign-good bonds): this ensures that an increase in the local endowment (which lowers the country's terms of trade) triggers a capital loss on the country's bond portfolio, which induces the country to lower its net imports, as prescribed by efficient international risk sharing.
+By contrast, for low values of $\phi$ , the country goes short in local good bonds; the terms of trade worsening that results from a positive domestic output shock then leads to a capital gain that allows the country to finance the efficient increase in its net imports.

-Empirically, industrialized countries have a positive (gross) foreign currency position, FCP > 0 (as
+Empirically, industrialized countries have a positive (gross) foreign currency position, FCP > 0 (as was discussed previously).
+In the setting with just output and capital share shocks, we have: